 Get out of debt

 Debt is expensive, so you’ve got to get rid of it as soon as possible.
-At least the ones with an interest rate.
+At least the ones with a high interest rate.
 Start with the debt that has the highest interest rate to save more money.

 Pay as much as you can afford towards the first debt.
 Pay only the minimum required payment to the other ones.